gsbcamargo/gsbcamargo/README.md

 ---
 - 🔭 I’m currently working on my university assignments and some personal projects (can't tell what it is yet tho) :)
 - 🌱 I’m currently learning how to be an effective programmer.
 Mastering the basics.
-- 🏆 I'm very much in love with Python, Go and Rust :) (but what I really like is solving problems, regardless of the tool used).
+- 🏆 I'm very much in love with Python, Go and Rust :D (but what I really like is solving problems, regardless of the tool used).
 - 😄 Pronouns: he/ele/él
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.
 - 📫 How to reach me: